telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 ## Upgrade From Trial to Licensed Version of Telerik UI for ASP.NET AJAX

-The difference between the trial and licensed version of the Telerik controls is built-in the assemblies themselves.You do not need license keys or activations.
+The difference between the trial and licensed version of the Telerik controls is built-in the assemblies themselves.
+You do not need license keys or activations.

 Once you have a licensed package, simply **follow the steps from the**.